-As with every open source enthusiast, community support is really crucial when choosing between FreeBSD vs Linux.
-Thankfully, both the operating systems have an amiable and respectable user community across the globe.
+As with every open source enthusiast, community support is really crucial when choosing between FreeBSD and Linux.
+Thankfully, both operating systems have an amiable and respectable user community across the globe.

 Documentation needs to be an integral element for any open source project to be successful.
 The amount of proper documentation you can get your hands on plays a major role when deciding between FreeBSD vs. Linux.
 Gladly, both FreeBSD and Linux have very high-quality documentation readily available.

 You can almost always get the solution to every problem you encounter with your Linux machine if you search for it the right way.
 The massive community of this fantastic platform makes sure any and every type of current and future problem gets documented.